ghwlchlaks/WebProject/README.md

 # WebProject
-it is made Web Front-End using Vue.js
+It's made web-project using vue.js and node.js